drounce/debris_global/ReadMe_RounceModel.txt

 Maps of the spatial distribution of the calibrated parameters (a,b,c): are they similar across regions??
 issue: it’ll be difficult to plot all three at the same time, so likely need 3 subplots could assess spatial variability by performing autocorrelation analysis (semivariogram)

+Notes for sharing:
+be clear in the readme from data + code that this is still under review and should not be used i,e. you can even put a retrictive "all rights reserved" license and announce that it will be open source after publication the reviewers will have link to code + data, see the README

+Notes on Khumbu:
+Dshean:
+OK - would be nice if you could highlight validation of this nonstandard spatial pattern with in situ obs, arguing that you are capturing true spatial variability in debris thickness.
+Perhaps with LS8 RGB image showing distirbution of features you mention and the corresponding dh/dt grid.
+But it's not necessary for big-picture at this point.

+Roger on the ngozumpa terminus "artifact".
+The side-by-side debris thickness map and LS8 RGB for these examples might actually be valuable so people know what you're talking about with ponds/cliffs.
+Trouble is timestamps, though if velocity is near 0, shouldn't matter too much at 15 m pansharpened res.
+Could consider adding as supplemental figure, but understand it's not a priority.

+Tough to tease apart paleo signals in observed debris cover, as convolving so many time-variable signals - debris input rate, englacial transport rate, melt rate, debris redistribution rate, etc. I think Adam Barker (UW PhD with Bernard Hallet) was working on this for Khumbu, but not sure he ever published.
+His thesis is here: https://digital.lib.washington.edu/researchworks/handle/1773/38518.
+Potentially some relevant information about ice melt rate and debris thickness based on field data - they spent several seasons doing gpr and sampling.

+"doesn't account for variable surface slope" rather than "assumption that the surface slope is flat"